Rhqo/Rhqo.github.io/content/Machine Learning/Linear Algebra/Linear Algebra.md

 	- 7.2 Image Processing by Linear Algebra
 	- 7.3 Principal Component Analysis (PCA by the SVD)
 - ### 8.
 Linear Transformations
-	- The Idea of a Linear Transformation
+	- 8.1 The Idea of a Linear Transformation
-	- The Matrix of a Linear Transformation
+	- 8.2 The Matrix of a Linear Transformation
-	- The Search for a Good Basis
+	- 8.3 The Search for a Good Basis
 - ### 9.
 Linear Algebra in Optimization
-	- Minimizing a Multivanable Function
+	- 9.1 Minimizing a Multivanable Function
+	- 9.2 Backpropagation and Stochastic Gradient Descent
+	- 9.3 Constraints, Lagrange Multipliers, Minimum Norms
 - ### 10.
 Learning from Data
+	- 10.1 Piecewise Linear Learning Functions
+	- 10.2 Creating and Experimenting
+	- 10.3 Mean, Variance, and Covariance
 # Preface
 [MIT 18.06 Linear Algebra Youtube](https://www.youtube.com/playlist?list=PLE7DDD91010BC51F8)
 ## Introduction